-There is no one in the world which captures criminals as well as Scorsese, and there never will be.
+No one in the world captures criminals as well as Scorsese, and there never will be.
 He approaches them with a sensitivity that sees them come across as human.
 They have feelings, they have families and people to care for, they profoundly respect each other and boast legitimate heartfelt friendships, and all of this serves to make them all the more terrifying.
-No Scorsese gangster is larger than life, they only think they are and seeing them come back down to earth, as all of Scorsese’s gangsters do, has never been more haunting than in The Irishman.
+No Scorsese gangster is larger than life; they only think they are, and seeing them come back down to earth, as all of Scorsese’s gangsters do, has never been more haunting than in The Irishman.

-In Goodfellas Henry Hill loses everything and the film ends, in The Irishman, we see throughout and come to dwell with Frank in his final years; we keep seeing him well after the credits of other Scorsese films would have rolled.
-Therein lies what makes this different to every other film Scorsese has ever made, Sheeran’s story is that of an entire life dedicated to crime all the way to the bitter end, he doesn’t get the cut to black or the sudden death the others get, he fades slowly and harrowingly.
-In what may well be his farewell to gangster movies Scorsese delves deep into life and death and finds that evil men die bitterly and when all is said and done you just know no one else ever could have made a film close to this in terms of storytelling.
+In Goodfellas, Henry Hill loses everything, and the film ends.
+In The Irishman, we see throughout and come to dwell with Frank in his final years; we keep seeing him well after the credits of other Scorsese films would have rolled.
+Therein lies what makes this different to every other film Scorsese has ever made.
+Sheeran’s story is that of an entire life dedicated to crime all the way to the bitter end.
+He doesn’t get the cut to black or the sudden death the others get; he fades slowly and harrowingly.
+In what may well be his farewell to gangster movies, Scorsese delves deep into life and death and finds that evil men die bitterly, and when all is said and done, you know no one else ever could have made a film close to this in terms of storytelling.